XanaduAI/flamingpy/README.md

 We welcome all constructive contributions — simply fork an FT-Stack repository, and then make a pull request (PR) containing your contributions.
 All contributors to FT-Stack will be listed as authors on the releases.
 Users who contribute significantly to the code (new plugins, functionalities, etc.) may be listed on the existing and upcoming FT-Stack arXiv papers.

-While the FT-Stack is distributed with no guarantee, we welcome all issue and bug reports.
+While the FT-Stack is distributed with no guarantee, we welcome all issues and bug reports.
 If you are experiencing any type of issue or have found bugs, please let us know by posting them on our [GitHub issue tracker](https://github.com/XanaduAI/ft-stack/issues).

 ## Attribution